 A list wouldn’t be complete without a recipe that included espresso.
 Grab one or two of these to stock up on carbs and energy before heading out on your morning run.
 The oats, flax, and peanut butter will keep you going strong, and maple syrup lends the perfect light sweetness.
 Pair with a cuppa joe for even more pep.

-You had us at double chocolate.
-But if you aren't on board, hear this: Protein powder and almond butter add satiety, while dates are used for natural sweetness.
-Since they don't require heating up the oven, this could get dangerous...
+You had us at dark chocolate.
+But if you aren't on board, hear this: Walnuts and almond butter add satiety, while dates are used for natural sweetness.
+Plus, the crisp quinoa makes these extra filling and packed with protein.

 The perfect snack to pack for a hike or weekend drive, this recipe is so good you’ll want to make two batches.
 Crispy rice cereal, corn flakes, and pretzel bits make for a crunchy, salty flavor that plays well with chocolate and peanut butter.
 You'll never buy a prepackaged bar again!

 Yeah, these are pretty amazing.
-Three types of chocolate—protein powder, cocoa powder, and chips—make them the real deal, and a hint of almond butter and coconut keeps them from being too overwhelming.
+Three types of chocolate—chocolate chips, chocolate peanut butter, and cocoa powder—make them the real deal, and a hint of oats and honey keep them from being too overwhelming.
 The fact that they're kinda like eating cookie dough doesn't bother us one bit.

 Ideal for grabbing as you run out the door, these balls feature uncooked quinoa.
 That's right—raw.
 The protein-rich seed plus flaxseed and almonds makes them crunchy, but what you'll really go for is the chocolate chips.
 Since they're made in a food processor, you'll get a little chocolate in every bite.